biopro/genix/README.md

 still very limited, we believe this tool will already be useful to perform batch submissions in just a few Python lines of code.

+## Be aware

+The *ab initio* gene prediction in microbial genomes is usually pretty accurate, but we strongly recommend manual revision for those cases where there is the intention to perform a deeper analysis of some specific gene.
+Usually the most common errors found in microbial genome annotations are associated with wrongly-identified start codons, as is possible to have two or more start codons (eg: ATGs) in the same frame, and located close to each other.
+To reduce this type of error, we have a added a start codon correction step after the protein annotation, but even after this step it is also recommended a manual curation, as the protein databases, specially those that are not manually curated, are full of misannotated proteins.

 #### Requeriments

 **Operating System:** Linux (eg: Ubuntu) 64-bits